About the Orchestra

 Annually, the ESO reaches audiences in excess of 10,000 from throughout Oklahoma.
 Although the primary service area of the ESO is Garfield County, the ESO subscriber base encompasses a radius of 128 miles including residents of 11 Oklahoma counties as a primary service area and 6 additional counties as a secondary service area.

 Funding for the ESO is derived from subscription and single ticket sales, ESO program booklet advertisements, corporate and private contributions, facility rental revenue, grant monies from public and private foundations and funding from the Oklahoma Arts Council and the National Endowment for the Arts and ESA Board projects.
-The ESA is governed by a fifteen member Board of Directors.
+The ESA is governed by a twelve member Board of Directors.

 The Enid Symphony Center is fully accessible and open to the public at large.
 In December of 2005, the Enid Symphony Association and Advance Food Company of Enid became co-owners of the building which houses the Enid Symphony Center and offices of Advance Food Company.
 This co-ownership is the result of one of America’s most creative mutually beneficial alliances between a private business and a non-profit.